Discover the beauty of the Azores!

 MONDAY/TUESDAY, JUNE 26-27

-We will all fly out on Sunday evening, June 19th, for an overnight flight with an early morning arrival into Ponta Delgada.
+Those of us from the US will fly out on Monday evening, June 26th, for an overnight flight with an early morning arrival into Ponta Delgada.
 We will check-in to our "home" for the next 5 nights where you will have a chance to relax, sleep, adjust to the time change (4hrs), or explore the area on your own.
+Our home has a beautiful view of the ocean, with 5 bedrooms, 11 beds, and 4.5 baths.
+(Click here for more pictures.)
 We will then gather at home for a delicious Welcome Dinner, prepared by a local chef.
 (Meals: B,L,D)

 Our day will begin with a relaxing breakfast at home at a reasonable hour (I promise, we will not rush you out the door at some ungodly hour.)
-We will then spend the whole day with one of the best local tour guides on Sao Miguel, starting around 10am.
+We will then be picked up by one of the best local tour guides on Sao Miguel, starting around 10am.
 We will explore the west side of the island, the highlight of which will be visiting Lagoa das Sete Cidades, "Lagoon of the Seven Cities," twin lakes found in the crater of a dormant volcano.
 These lakes are so ecologically different that one appears green and the other blue.
 We'll also visit the city of Ribeira Grande, with its unique historical center dating from the 17th, 18th and 19th centuries.

 You've got the day to yourself and options are limitless!

 If you would like, our tour guide will be happy to help you plan your day.
-You may decide to just relax at the house or head out on your own.
+You may decide to just relax at the house, head out on your own, are do something as a group.
 The choice is yours.
-(Meals: B)
+Dinner will be at a fabulous restaurant where we will have the pleasure of hearing the tradition music of the Azores called Fado music.